EanNewton/Awesome-Reading-List/README.md

 <!-- description -->

-A curated and opinionated collection of awesome techy things to read on a lunch break.
-Never stop learning!
+Articles, blog posts, web apps, videos, and other tidbits of STEM related awesomeness that can be read over a lunch break.
+Curated and opinionated.
+Never stop learning.

 </div>